sjmcpherson/Front-End-Developer-Learnings/README.md

 ```

 - Console Debugging will break IE when not using the Developer Tools so only use in development
+- Using delete will destroy variables and properties, making them undefined when you try to access them.
+Though if you call delete on an item in an array, the array's .length is unaffected.

 <h2>Helpful Javascript/jQuery Scripts</h2><ul>
 <li>jquery.metadata.js takes attribute metadata from html attributes and converts into JSON.</li>
 <li>Respond.js – Adds browsers support to min-max css media queries for ie6-ie8.
 Can be added in with Modernizr</li>
 <li>selectivizr.js -  Adds support for CSS3 selectors (:first-child,:last-child,:nth-child) for ie6-ie8 can cause conflicts with respond.js must be placed before.</li>
-<li>Requireg.js helps load script in the right order, combine scripts via the RequireJS optimizer it also allows you to load scripts after the page has loaded (Just in time)</li>
+<li>Requirejs helps load script in the right order, combine scripts via the RequireJS optimizer it also allows you to load scripts after the page has loaded (Just in time)</li>
 <li>jQuery-contextMenu.js For creating a custom Context menu (right-click menu)</li>
 <li>Equalize.js jQuery plugin for equalizing the height or width of sibling elements</li>
 <li>Underscore.js - Utilty functions uncluding map, select, javascript templating</li>